vlajos/misspell-fixer/README.md

     $ docker run -ti --rm -v targetdir:/work misspell-fixer arguments

+`targetdir` becomes the current working directory in the container, so you can reference it as `.` in the arguments list.

 You can also use the `dockered-fixer` wrapper from the source repository:

     $ dockered-fixer [any above arguments]